 2014 Pavillon Rouge (barrel sample) 91-92p

 Tasted twice - last time in October 2015.
 Consistent notes.
-Strong and meaty wine with very good bite and grip, nice acidity, structure and complexity.
+Meaty and robust wine with very good bite and grip, nice acidity, structure and complexity.
 Firm aftertaste.

 2013 Pavillon Rouge (barrel sample) 88p

 Tasted twice - last time in April 2014.
 Consistent notes.
-This wine, (84% C.Sauvignon, 10% Merlot, 4% P.Verdot and 2% C.Franc) showed light texture, soft fruit with catchy sweetness and ripe tannin.
-Fine balance and soft fruity aftertaste.
+This wine, (84% C.Sauvignon, 10% Merlot, 4% P.Verdot and 2% C.Franc) showed light texture, soft fruit with a pleasant sweetness and ripe tannin.
+Fine balance and delicate fruity aftertaste.

 2012 Pavillon Rouge (barrel sample) 91p